by Martin Maenza

 On his car radio, the song Danger Zone by Lenny Koggins played.

 Hal Jordan pulled into one of the few residential neighborhoods in Dallas with which he was familiar.
-It had been a little less than three years ago that he had first set foot there; his mother had sent him down to Texas to live with his Cousin Jack Jordan, his wife Jan, and their twins Jennifer and Jason.
-Helen found it difficult raising a son as a single parent; her husband, the famous district attorney Larry Jordan, had died a few years earlier.
-Helen felt the time with other family might do young Hal some good.
+It had been a little less than three years ago that he had first set foot there; his mother had sent him down to Texas to live with his Cousin Jack Jordan, his wife Jan, and their twins Jennifer and Jason. (*) Helen had found it difficult raising a son as a single parent after her husband, the famous District Attorney Larry Jordan, died several years earlier. (*) Once the boy reached his teenage years, she had felt that spending some time with another family might do young Hal some good.

-And things went fairly well for him while living here.
-He began attending Taylor High School as a sophomore, and the coaches were so impressed with his athletic ability that he even started that Fall on the Tigers football team.
+And things went fairly well for him when he lived here.
+He began attending Taylor High School as a sophomore, and the coaches were so impressed with his athletic ability that he even started that fall on the Tigers football team.
 He continued with the team in his junior and senior years as well.
 His last year of high school had been going quite well until he answered a call for help as Air Wave.
 That January day, he had merely assumed it would be like any other super-hero case — go and lend a hand, then be home in time for dinner.

 But it didn’t turn out that way at all.
-It wasn’t like stopping a robbery or even facing guys like Casey Jones, Cosmic Corsair, or the Sunspotter.
-Little did Hal know that when he went to Australia last year, he would end up being stuck in an energy form for quite a while.
-Thanks to another villain by the name of Sonar, Hal was eventually able to regain his human form months later, only to end up a prisoner in a backwater European country called Modora.
-If it wasn’t for the unexpected rescue by the members of the Titans West, he’d still be cooling his heels in that old, dank dungeon.
+It hadn’t been the same as stopping a robbery or even facing guys like Casey Jones, Cosmic Corsair, or the Sunspotter.
+Little did Hal know that, when he went to Australia last year, he would end up going missing and even being thought dead, while the entire time he was stuck in his energy form. (*) Thanks to an old enemy of Green Lantern named Sonar, Hal was eventually able to regain his human form months later, only to end up a prisoner in a backwater European country called Modora.
+If it hadn’t been for the unexpected rescue by the members of the Titans West, he’d still be cooling his heels in that dank old dungeon. (*)

 Hal Jordan let out a sigh.
 “And that brings me back to my reason for returning to Dallas,” he said to himself.
 “Even though I’m eighteen, I can’t move on with my life.
 Before I can start college, I need to finish my high school degree.
 And it will be a lot quicker to do so back here at Taylor High.”

 As Hal drove down the street, he slowed the car down.
 “There’s the family’s old house,” he said.
-A realtor’s sign sat in the front lawn with the word sold crossing it.
+A realtor’s sign sat in the front lawn with the word SOLD marked across it.
 Cousin Jack told him last weekend that someone finally closed on it and would be moving in soon.
 Had that not been the case, Hal could have stayed there for the months he needed to finish school.

 But the young man had to fall back on Plan B. He continued slowly down to the next house and parked the car on the street.
 The name on the mailbox read Peterson.